davidaramant/blog-content/content/post/the-buddhabrot-part-1.md

 Let's introduce a function:
 ![z = z*z +c](/buddhabrot/function.svg)

-_z_ and _c_ are both complex numbers.
+where _z_ and _c_ are both complex numbers.
 We'll pick any starting point in the gray circle of radius 2 and call it _c_.
 Starting with _z_ = 0, the function says that to calculate the next _z_ value, we take the previous one, square it, and add _c_ to it.
 In other words, we will generate an infinite series of complex numbers.

 Something interesting happens with those numbers: